Frequently Asked Questions

 Q: Is SACC open to anyone?

 Tutoring, workshops, and final exam reviews at SACC support specific undergraduate courses.
-To receive support from SACC for a particular course, you must be currently registered for that course.
+To receive support from SACC for a particular course, you must be registered for that course.

 Q: What services for students does SACC provide?